 Gold Surges on Mideast Tensions and Rate-Cut Hopes

 Precious-metal markets have surged in recent weeks: spot gold brushed multi-month highs above US $3,417/oz after fresh military strikes by Israel against Iran triggered broader Middle-East geopolitical risk.
-The Economic Times+1 At the same time, softer U.S. inflation readings have fuelled speculation that the Federal Reserve may ease policy sooner than expected, enhancing gold’s appeal as a non-yielding safe-haven.
+At the same time, softer U.S. inflation readings have fuelled speculation that the Federal Reserve may ease policy sooner than expected, enhancing gold’s appeal as a non-yielding safe-haven.

 Background Context